Computer Forensics Investigator

 - Place the device in a secured location (such as a locked safe), preferably away from the workplace.
 If there is more than one device being secured, number them in sequence.

-In the early stages of a forensic investigation, this is the most vital process to assist in ensuring that the integrity of the evidence is protected, so that if/when it is called upon in a court of law, it has the best chance of being accepted and the least chance of being successfully challenged.
+In the early stages of a forensic investigation, this is the most vital process to assist any computer forensics investigator in ensuring that the integrity of the evidence is protected, so that if/when it is called upon in a court of law, it has the best chance of being accepted by the criminal justice system and the least chance of being successfully challenged.

 MOST COMMON TYPES OF INTERNET FRAUD/DECEPTION REPORTED TO LYONSWOOD

 As can be understood after becoming emotionally invested in this relationship, it took a lot to get the woman on our side as she did not wish to look stupid and, we suspect, didn’t want her heart broken.
-To begin our investigation, we requested our colleagues in the U.K. to send us details of the occupants of these addresses – they did not match up with the names she had been provided.
+To begin our investigation, our computer forensics investigator team requested our colleagues in the U.K. to send us details of the occupants of these addresses – they did not match up with the names she had been provided.
 In fact, the resident of the house was a bishop in the Anglican church.
-With our client still not convinced and making excuses for these discrepancies we requested a copy of a standard U.K. drivers license.
-The license we were provided did not match the one she had been given and now she questioned as to whether different countries had different licenses – there was only one format for this type of drivers license throughout the U.K.
+With our client still not convinced and making excuses for these discrepancies we requested a copy of a standard U.K. driver’s license.
+The license we were provided did not match the one she had been given and now she questioned whether different countries had different licenses – there was only one format for this type of driver’s license throughout the U.K.

-Fortunately our client had not provided her passport or drivers license.
+Fortunately, our client had not provided her passport or driver’s license.
 However, she had provided her name and address details.
 The objective of the fraudster was to gain access to her bank account and clean it out.
-This fraudster was very patient and had groomed out client over many months.
-No doubt this person had groomed many others over that same period and we suspect many of those would not have been as lucky as our client.
+This fraudster was very patient and had groomed our client over many months.
+No doubt this person had groomed many others over that same period and our computer forensics investigator experts suspect many of those would not have been as lucky as our client.

 One would hope by now that any e-mails you receive that offer large sums of money just for assisting someone to deposit some alleged fortune that has somehow come their way, are now well and truly ignored and deleted.
 These are generally referred to as Nigerian Scams and mostly originate out of Africa however there is a recent shift of this type of fraud to Mexico and South America.